ObengKojo23/Northwind-Business-Analysis-Project/README.md

 2. **Download SQL Server Management Studio (SSMS)**
 You can download SQL Server Management Studio (SSMS) from the official Microsoft website: [Download SSMS](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).

 3. Launch SSMS application and follow along to achieve similar outcome.
-You can also access all the SQL queries I used for this project in the Query folder.
+You can also access all the SQL queries I used for this project from the all_sql.sql file.

 ---